othmanelamnabhi/calculator/README.md

 On this project from the [Javascript Simplified](https://javascriptsimplified.com) course, I made a *drumroll* calculator.

-Made me brush up on switch statement syntax as well as getters and settrs.
+Made me brush up on switch statement syntax as well as getters and setters.

 ## Installation